larrygrpolanco/alien-in-the-machine/PRD.md

 ---

-This PRD draft synthesizes the vision into an actionable blueprint.
-It incorporates lessons from prototypes (e.g., event logging for memory) while addressing gaps as suggestions.
-Total: ~12 pages equivalent.
+This PRD synthesizes the vision into an actionable blueprint, aligned post-analysis.
+It incorporates lessons from prototypes (e.g., event logging for memory) while addressing all key gaps.
+Total: ~15 pages equivalent.